dengliangshi/dengliangshi.github.io/_posts/2017-01-01-neural-network-language-models.md

 Perflexity can be defined as the exponential of the average number of bits required to encode the test data using a language model and lower perflexity indicates that the language model is closer to the true model which generates the test data.

 ### 5. Comparison of NNLMs with Different Architectures
-Comparision among diffrent types of NNLMs have already been made on both small corpus and large ones \citep{mikolov_2012, sunder_2013}.
+Comparision among diffrent types of NNLMs have already been made on both small corpus and large ones ([Mikolov, 2012](http://www.fit.vutbr.cz/~imikolov/rnnlm/thesis.pdf); [Sundermeyer et al., 2013](https://core.ac.uk/download/pdf/36583567.pdf)).
 The results show that RNNLMs outperformed FNNLMs and the best performance is achieved using LSTM-RNNLMs.
 However, one or more optimization techniques are adopted for the NNLMs used in these comparision, which makes the result not suitable for further analysis.
-So the standard version of the three types of NNLMs are tested on Brown Corpus and One Billion Word Benchmark (OBWB) \citep{chelba_2014} here, and a class based speed-up technique is used and the algorithm, the detail about this technique will be discussed later.
+So the standard version of the three types of NNLMs are tested on Brown Corpus and One Billion Word Benchmark (OBWB) ([Chelba et al., 2014](http://m.isca-speech.org/archive/archive_papers/interspeech_2014/i14_2635.pdf)) here, and a class based speed-up technique is used and the algorithm, the detail about this technique will be discussed later.
 The reuslts are showed in Table 1 and will be used as the baseline in this paper.

 LM     | n |   m   | n_h     | Direct | Bias | Brown | OBWB
 -------|---|-------|---------|--------|------|-------|-------